richchapler/AzureSolutionsDocumentation/docs/wip/secure_web_application.md

 ## Step 12: Enable Authentication/Authorization for your App Service

 - In the Azure portal, go to your App Service.
+- In the left-hand menu, click on "Authentication".
-- Click on "Authentication / Authorization".
+- Click on "+ Add identity provider".
-- Switch the "App Service Authentication" to "On".
-- In "Action to take when request is not authenticated", select "Log in with Azure Active Directory".
+- Select "Microsoft" as the identity provider.
+- For "App registration type", select "Pick an existing app registration in this directory".
-- In the "Authentication Providers" section, click on "Azure Active Directory", then select "Management mode" as "Express", and select the Azure AD app you registered in the previous step.
+- In the dropdown that appears, select the Azure AD app you registered earlier.
+- For "Client application requirement", select "Allow requests only from this application itself" if you want to restrict access to your app only.
+If you want to allow requests from specific client applications or any application, select the appropriate option.
+- For "Identity requirement", select "Allow requests from any identity" if you want to allow requests from any identity.
+If you want to restrict requests to specific identities, select the appropriate option.
+- For "App Service authentication settings", select "Require authentication" to ensure that requests to your app include information about the caller.
-- Click "OK", then "Save".
+- Click "Add".

 ## Step 13: Assign the user (PersonX) to your application in Azure AD